dotnet/wpf/Documentation/developer-guide.md

 located in the `eng` folder of the repo and point it to the location of your test application:
 > eng\copy-wpf.ps1 -destination "c:\mysampleproj"

-#### Copying binaries to testhost installation of dotnet
+#### Copying binaries to test host installation of dotnet

 If you want/need to test an existing application that targets the shared installation, it is safest to setup a test host, rather than trying to copy assemblies over the shared installation.
+A test host is a complete install of dotnet (host and runtimes) used for testing applications and can be setup by using the [dotnet install script](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script).
 This method is also effective for internal contributors who are working on porting our current test corpus from .NET Framework to .NET Core and wants to run the tests against locally built assemblies.
 Note that there is nothing fundamentally different between a testhost installation of dotnet and the one installed in `$env:ProgramFiles`.
 However the dotnet host dll won't be able to find the testhost install if the appropriate environment variables aren't set.
 Note that these environment variables are set for you by copy-wpf.ps1

 You can run the copy-wpf.ps1 script again and be sure to pass in the `-testhost` parameter:
 > eng\copy-wpf.ps1 -testhost -destination "c:\testhost\x86"